 Through reflective learning, peer support & practical application, participants will:

-- Reference specific mining regulations and Australian Standards that apply to the Mine Air Quality Technician
+- Reference specific mining regulations and Australian Standards applicable to the role

-- Apply appropriate sampling techniques
+- Apply appropriate sampling techniques relevant to different mining environments

 1. MAQT Pre-Reading Questionnaire Assessment